TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Experimental results

-The geometric mean is a decent metric to compare the performance of different agents.
-Despite that, it loses information about the shape of the distributions.
-To further analyze the performance of our agent, we present distributions of tree sizes in the form of probability-probability plots (P-P plots) in Fig.~\ref{fig:pp_test_part}.
-P-P plot allows us to compare different cumulative distribution functions (CDF).
-For a reference CDF $F$ and a target CDF $G$ P-P plot is constructed similar to the ROC curve: we choose a threshold $x$, move it along the domain of $F$ and draw points $(F(x), G(x))$.
-To show multiple distributions on the same plot, we use Strong Branching as reference CDF for all of them.
-If one curve is higher than another, then the corresponding CDF is larger, so the associated agent performs better.
-Looking at P-P plots in Fig.~\ref{fig:pp_test_part}, we see that in the Combinatorial Auction task, the TreeDQN agent for all task instances performs better than the REINFORCE agent and is close to the Imitation Learning agent.
-In the Multiple Knapsack task, TreeDQN and REINFORCE agents outperform Strong Branching and Imitation Learning.
-Maximum Independent Set is a representative example.
-In this task, TreeDQN is good at solving simple tasks where it performs close to Imitation Learning.
-When the tasks become more complex, it falls behind Imitation Learning and finally behind REINFORCE.
+To further analyze the performance of our agent, we present distributions of tree sizes in the form of probability-probability plots (P-P plots) in Fig.~\ref{fig:pp_test}.
+P-P plot allows us to compare different Cumulative Distribution Functions (CDF).
+For a reference CDF $F$ and a target CDF $G$, a P-P plot is constructed similar to the ROC curve: we choose a threshold $x$, move it along the domain of $F$, and draw points $(F(x), G(x))$.
+We use Strong Branching as a reference CDF for all of them to show multiple distributions on the same plot.
+If one curve is higher than another, the corresponding CDF is more extensive, so that the associated agent can solve more tasks in $x$.
+All our baselines (except Strong Branching) have close complexity per call.
+So, if one curve is higher than another, the corresponding agent can solve more tasks at the same time.
+This is related to winning rates, which show the number of instances solved in a specific time limit (see Subsection~\ref{sec:wr}).
+From the P-P plot for the Maximum Independent Set, we see that TreeDQN performs well on simple tasks, outperforming Imitation Learning.
+As tasks become more complex, TreeDQN's performance decreases.
 This behavior is the direct consequence of our learning objective.
 We optimize the geometric mean of expected tree size, so complex task instances may have less influence on the learning process.
-P-P plots and arithmetic means for all test tasks are shown in Appendix \ref{sec:Appendix}, Fig.~\ref{fig:pp_test} and Tab.~\ref{tab:testmean}.

-Besides testing the performance of our agent, we also study its abilities to generalize.
-Table \ref{tab:transfer} presents evaluation results for complex transfer tasks solved with five different seeds.
-Since solving complicated MILP problems is time-consuming, we limit the maximum number of nodes in a B\&B tree to $200'000$.
-The number of transfer tasks terminated by this node limit is shown in Appendix \ref{sec:Appendix}, Tab.~\ref{tab:nodelimit}.
-It is seen from Tab.~\ref{tab:transfer} that in the Set Cover, Facility Location, and Multiple Knapsack tasks, our TreeDQN agent transfers well and performs significantly better than the REINFORCE agent.
-In the Combinatorial Auction task both RL agents perform similarly, given the standard deviation.
-In the Maximum Independent Set task, the TreeDQN agent falls behind the REINFORCE agent since it adapted better for simple task instances, as seen from the P-P plot \ref{fig:pp_test_part}.